 Moving beyond Michelangelo’s artistic achievements, the north and south walls of the chapel are equally full of creative ingenuity.
 While the north wall represents the Life of Christ, the south sheds light on the Life of Moses.
 The highlights include Handing over of the Keys by Perugino, Temptation of Jesus by Botticelli and the Last Supper by Rosselli.
 Each one of them is unique in their own way, thus not to be missed.

 To see it all, book the best Vatican City tours as soon as possible.
+Or reserve tours of the Vatican, Vatican museum tour, best family tours in Rome, for the best experience.
 An early reservation is recommended.

 READ ALSO OUR NEW UPDATES